-With the history of the Great Hunger barely hundred years before, I was surprised by this trivia fact.
-England wrought what some would call heartless vengeance onto her own people once again.
+After all England had done to Ireland and the history of the Great Hunger barely a hundred years before, I was floored when I found something through my research for 100 Things You Didn’t Know About Ireland.
+Great Britain wrought what some would call heartless vengeance onto her own people once again.

-During the Second World War, Ireland remained neutral, despite the fact Northern Ireland was part of the United Kingdom.
-The mother country was deeply engaged in mortal combat with Germany.
+During the Second World War, Ireland remained neutral, despite the fact Northern Ireland was part of the United Kingdom, which was deeply engaged in mortal combat with Germany.

 This decision did not bode well with England.
 In fact, Winston Churchill, Prime Minister of England was furious and resented Ireland’s neutrality.
 In an effort to bring Ireland into the war, he implemented several strategic actions by controlling ports and shipping supplies to Ireland.
 These strategies had disastrous consequences, hitting the Irish population at its poorest.

 With the European conflict raging, Churchill prepared to deliver several embargoes that would devastate Ireland; that is until she brought out her secret weapon to defend herself.
 Check out the facts below.